Underground Railroad by Colson Whitehead book cover

 Just Ask!
 Be Different, Be Brave, Be You

-By Sonia Sotomayor, illustrated by Rafael López
+By Sonia Sotomayor, Illustrated by Rafael López

 When you’re self-conscious, it often seems like everyone else fits in and you’re the one who doesn’t, when in fact others may be feeling exactly the same way.
 Kids, in particular, often don’t realize that everyone else has their own uncertainties and struggles.
 In this title by the Supreme Court Justice, a character named Sonia and her friends build a garden.